We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Why You Should Bring A Reusable Water Bottle For Long Flights

 The best way to stay hydrated on a long flight is with a travel water bottle!
-There are several reasons why you should pack a water bottle for your next flight (or any trip, really).
+You should pack a water bottle for your next flight (or any trip, really) for several reasons.

 Firstly, bringing your own reusable water bottle is much better for the environment than buying disposable plastic bottles.

-Secondly, airports and planes typically charge $2-4 per water bottle—not only is it expensive to buy every time you’re thirsty, but it’s also wasteful!
+Secondly, airports and planes typically charge $3-5 per water bottle (yikes!) —not only is it expensive to buy every time you’re thirsty, but it’s also wasteful!

 Lastly, not all airplanes provide free water anymore (depending on the class you’re flying in), so bringing your own water bottle is the only way to stay hydrated.

 Although there are a variety of options when it comes to water bottles for travel, they all generally function the same way.
 The primary difference is the material from which they’re made, as well as other features such as size and insulation.

 The most important factor in choosing the best water bottle for your next flight is the material from which it’s made.
 The main difference between most bottles is whether they are insulated or not, but the material is also important for other reasons—it can affect durability and taste!

 There are three types of materials that water bottles are typically constructed of: plastic, stainless steel, and glass.

 Plastic Water Bottles